Company Research Scope

 Regulatory Changes

-- FCC STA for U.S. testing on AT&T/Verizon networks supports path to commercial authorization.
+- FCC STA granted for U.S. testing on AT&T/Verizon; ongoing filings toward commercial operations.

 Supply Chain Dynamics